AtlasOfLivingAustralia/bie-index/doc/nameology/col.md

 ## Data Source

-Data is suppled in the form of Darwin Core archives.
+Data is suppled in the form of Darwin Core archives by downloading from the [DCA_Export](http://www.catalogueoflife.org/DCA_Export/) link
 The data comes with the following files:

 | File | Used | Description |